 Do all auto insurance companies check credit?

 Yes, almost all insurance companies will check your credit before issuing an auto policy.
-That is why improving your credit as you practice safe driving is very important when trying to raise your auto insurance score.
-Most places don’t use an auto insurance score to issue an auto policy, so your credit history will count for a lot.
+Improving your credit as you practice safe driving is important when trying to raise your auto insurance score.
+Although you can’t be denied an auto insurance policy solely based on your credit score, most insurance companies do consider your credit score when determining rates.

-That’s why boosting your credit score is so important if you want to get the best possible rate for your auto insurance.
-There are a lot of ways you can increase your credit score, including a MoneyLion Credit Builder Loan®️ to establish monthly payment reporting.
+Boosting your credit score is important if you want to get the best possible rate for your auto insurance.

 Advantages of an auto insurance score

-The main advantage of an impressive auto insurance score, or a car insurance score, is that it can reduce your monthly insurance payments.
+The main advantage of a good auto insurance score, or a car insurance score, is that it can reduce your monthly insurance payments.